Machine-learning based discovery of missing physical processes in radiation belt modeling: Introduction

 \section{Introduction}

 The mechanisms that regulate the acceleration, transport, and loss of energetic particles in the Earth's radiation belts have long been investigated, both from the standpoint of fundamental research, and for practical space weather applications \cite{horne2005}.
 In this region, so-called ‘killer’ electrons can be accelerated to relativistic energies in just a few hours, posing a threat to satellites \cite{horne2007}.
 The radiation belts consist of a collisionless, tenuous plasma, whose particles obey Maxwell's equations and whose distribution can be described by the Vlasov equation.
 However, due to the massive temporal and spatial scale separation of the leading physical processes, the customary approach to studying radiation belt electrons is to use a model reduction known as the quasi-linear theory, introduced in the seminal paper \cite{kennel1966}, and soon adopted in radiation belt physics \cite{lyons1972, summers1998}.
-The motion of charged particles in a dipolar magnetic field can be decomposed into three quasi-periodic orbits, each associated with an adiabatic invariant involving the physical quantities of equatorial radial distance, pitch angle and energy respectively.
-In the quasi-linear procedure one can expand particle orbits around their unperturbed trajectories in the Vlasov-Maxwell equations, and derive a drift-diffusion equation in adiabatic invariant space \cite{schulz2012}.
+The motion of charged particles in a dipolar magnetic field can be decomposed into three quasi-periodic orbits. { The first adiabatic invariant is associated with energy and pitch angle, the second invariant is associated with pitch angle, and the third invariant is associated with location and pitch angle.} In the quasi-linear procedure one can expand particle orbits around their unperturbed trajectories in the Vlasov-Maxwell equations, and derive a drift-diffusion equation in adiabatic invariant space \cite{schulz2012}.
 The scattering due to resonant wave-particle interactions violates the conservation of adiabatic invariants and it is responsible for most of the particle dynamics (since collisions are absent in this tenuous plasma environment).
 These effects can be described by the the drift and diffusion coefficients, hence dramatically reducing the complexity of the model.
 Furthermore, given the different timescales associated to the three adiabatic invariants, one can decouple the diffusion in the radial direction from the one in energy and pitch angle, ending up with a one-dimensional Fokker-Planck equation, valid for particles at a constant value of the first and second adiabatic invariants.
 Following a standard derivation (see, e.g. \cite{chandrasekhar1943}) the one-dimensional Fokker-Planck equation is:

 \begin{linenomath*}

 \end{linenomath*}

 where $f$ is the particles' Phase Space Density (PSD), $\Phi$ is the third adiabatic invariant (magnetic flux enclosed by a drift shell), $t$ is time, and Eq.(\ref{eq:FP}) is understood to be valid for constant values of first and second adiabatic invariants.
 The drift and diffusion coefficients ($C_\Phi$ and $D_\Phi$, respectively) have the physical meaning of mean displacement and mean square displacement per unit time.
 Typically, Eq. (\ref{eq:FP}) is further simplified by assuming a simple relationship between $C_\Phi$ and $D_\Phi$, which can be derived in the case of a dipole field \cite{falthammar1966} or in absence of source or sinks \cite{roederer2016}: $C_\Phi = 1/2 (\partial D_\Phi/\partial \Phi)$ so that, upon transforming $\Phi$ to the normalized equatorial radial distance $L$ we get the familiar expression: